menu

 What type of garden shed is right for me?

-Gone are the days of one kind fits all — garden sheds now come in a whole array of styles and options.
-Now the question is, "What type of garden shed is right for me?".
-Well, let’s consider the options.
-The three main types of garden sheds are plastic, wooden, and metal.
+Gone are the days of one kind fits all – garden sheds now come in a whole array of styles and options.
+Now the real question to ask yourself is, ‘What type of garden shed is right for me?’.
+Well, let’s review the options.
+The three main types of garden sheds are plastic, wooden, and metal, each with their own pros and cons to consider.

 Plastic Garden Sheds